 The Basics of the Theory

-(1) We can know a natural law using our reason—we don’t need revelation from God or any mysterious capacities or talents.
+(2) We can know a natural law using our reason—we don’t need revelation from God or any mysterious capacities or talents.

-An Example from Martin Luther King, Jr.
+Martin Luther King, Jr. and Natural Law

 Throughout history there are many examples of people appealing to a deeper, moral order in their efforts to criticize the unjust laws and practices of their time.
 Civil laws are made by particular people in particular societies.
 But if a certain society disintegrates then the civil laws of that society may or will disappear.
 Not so with natural laws: they exist independent of our wishes and decisions and provide a ground for morality that is universal, objective, and intelligible.
 As such, a natural law can be a powerful platform from which to morally and rationally criticize various unjust social practices.
 One of the best examples of this use of natural law can be seen in the following passages from Martin Luther King, Jr.’s “Letter from a Birmingham Jail” (April 16, 1963):